John James Akpan Udo-Edehe: Political career

-After taking his seat in the Senate Udo-Edehe was appointed to committees on Industry, Labour, Finance & Appropriation, Internal Affairs, Information, Privatization (chairman) and Government Affairs.
+After taking his seat in the Senate, Udo-Edehe was appointed to committees on Industry, Labour, Finance and Appropriation, Internal Affairs, Information, Privatisation (chairman) and Government Affairs.

-Udo-Edehe was Vice Chairman of the Campaign Organisation for election of Obong Victor Attah as Governor of Akwa Ibom State in 2003.
+Udo-Edehe was vice chairman of the Campaign Organisation for the election of Obong Victor Attah as Governor of Akwa Ibom State in 2003.

 He was chairman of Godswill Akpabio's successful campaign for Akwa Ibom governorship in 2006/2007.

 He was appointed Minister of State for the Federal Capital Territory (FCT) by President Umaru Yar'Adua on 26 July 2007.
 His Senate screening managed to pass despite opposition from party leaders in his state.
 He was relieved of his position on 29 October 2008 in a major cabinet shake-up.

 In 2010, he started a campaign to become the 2011 PDP candidate for governor of Akwa Ibom State.
 The Akwa Ibom Democratic Voice, a group led by Annang people loyal to the incumbent Governor Akpabio tried to prevent his political campaign in the Ikot Ekpene Senatorial District, pulling down his posters.

-In June 2010, a former Governor of Akwa Ibom State, Obong Victor Attah, endorsed Udoedehe as candidate, saying Akwa Ibom had become a failed state under Akpabio's administration.
+In June 2010, a former governor of Akwa Ibom State, Obong Victor Attah, endorsed Udo-Edehe as candidate, saying Akwa Ibom had become a failed state under Akpabio's administration.

-In 2015 Senator Udoedehe re-ran for the gubernatorial election but was defeated by Obong Umana Okon Umana, in the primaries election.
+In 2015, Udo-Edehe re-ran for the gubernatorial election but was defeated by Obong Umana Okon Umana in the primaries.

-After another defeat in 2018 at primaries, in March 2020 Sen.John.J.
-Udoedehe, was issued an appointment as Board member Nigerian Ports Authority.
+After another defeat in the 2018 primaries, he was appointed as a board member of the Nigerian Ports Authority in March 2020.